-It’s common to perform a voltage drop test on the starter circuit.
-This is because a voltage drop test is the best way to find resistance in a high current circuit.
+Most of the time, the battery or a loose connection causes a slow-cranking engine.
+A voltage drop test is the best way to find high-current circuit resistance.
 Test the positive battery cable, negative battery cables, and the starter solenoid.
-Check these readings against manufacturer’s specifications.
-Some inexpensive replacement battery cables may have a thicker insulation and less conductor than the original cables.
+Check these readings against the manufacturer’s specifications.
+Some inexpensive replacement battery cables may have thicker insulation and less conductor than the original cables.

 To check a slow-cranking engine for starter voltage drop, the engine, battery, cables, and connections must be in good working order.
 Disable the ignition or fuel and monitor the battery and the starter voltage while cranking the engine.
 The readings above are about the same, indicating a faulty starter motor.

 The starter should consume the circuit's voltage, not the cables and connections.
 If the readings are the same, the starter is faulty.
 Though it consumes all the voltage, internal problems like resistance, worn brushes, and bad bushings are causing it to turn slowly.
 If the readings differ, check the mounting and cables for resistance and the terminals for corrosion and loose connections.